 Free Dining Room - Using the same volunteer-driven model, neighbors provide neighbors with sustenance, a place for respite and a listening heart.
-The Society serves hot, nutritious meals to all who enter its doors, 365 days of the year.
+The Society serves hot, nutritious meals 365 days of the year.

 Conferences - In most Catholic parishes within Marin County, small groups of men and women organize local volunteer efforts to assist neighbors in need.
 These groups, known as Conferences, provide help to people of all faiths and backgrounds, preventing eviction and homelessness by addressing financial crises on a case by case basis.
-Some of the services offered include emergency financial assistance for utilities and rent, food pantries, overnight shelter vouchers, and assistance with obtaining clothing and furniture.
+Some of the services offered include emergency financial assistance for auto repair, rent, medical and dental treatment, utilities, food pantries, overnight shelter vouchers, and assistance with obtaining clothing and furniture.
 While not social workers, volunteers also provide solace and comfort for people at risk of isolation and depression.